Objective management works from the premise of a Mission Statement that may require several goals to complete its purpose.

 Continued...

-- Finally, reasonable development of goal attainment in concert with other supporting goals can help strengthen each goal's process to additionally support the satisfactory completion of a Mission Statement.
+- Finally, reasonable development of goal attainment in concert with other supporting goals should help strengthen each goal's process to additionally support the satisfactory completion of a Mission Statement.